yuwentiezhu11/Airline-Flight-Delay-Analysis-Prediction/README.md

 # Airline Flight Delay Predictor
 ## STep 0 Use jupyter notebook to run the code for as1 to data mining

+This is the code for assignment 1.
+We use jupyter notebook and conda environ for our model implementation and evaluated dataset.

+The following is our prediction system, which is developed for user interface.
+Here is how to using it.
 ## Step 1 Start the python-flask backend

 ```bash